soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 # Supervision policies in Office 365

 Supervision policies in Office 365 allow you to capture employee communications for examination by designated reviewers.
-You can define specific policies that capture internal and external email or 3rd-party communications in your organization, and then have reviewers classify the messages to make sure they are compliant with your organization's message standards.
+You can define specific policies that capture internal and external email, Microsoft Teams, or 3rd-party communications in your organization.
+Reviewers can then examine the messages to make sure they are compliant with your organization's message standards and resolve them with classification type.
 These policies can also help you overcome many modern compliance challenges, including monitoring increasing types of communication channels, increasing volume of message data, and regulatory enforcement & the risk of fines.

 In some organizations, there may be a separation of duties between IT support and the compliance management group.
 Office 365 supports the separation between configuring the tenant with supervision policy support features and the configuration of policies and taking action on captured communication.
 For example, the IT group for an organization may be responsible for setting up role permissions and groups to support supervision policies that are configured and managed by the organization's compliance team.